Skip to content

 Does Restore Addiction Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Restore Addiction Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
 Call (234) 571-9503 to verify your benefits.

 What level of care does Restore Addiction Recovery offer?